sky790312/full-screen-presentation-website/README.md

 try to make full screen presentation with bootstrap and jquery

+prototype:
-prototype => remember last section you view and can change each section bkg, title, text color
+1. remember last section you view!
+2. change each section bkg, title, text color!
+3. can use by keyboard or just click!

 #useing:

-1.one page only(one section children only):
+1. one page only(one section children only):

 				<section>
 					<section data-bkgcolor="#000" data-titlecolor="#fff" data-textcolor="#fff" data-index="0">